 The entry for visitors is somewhere around 500 INR (~7€) with food buffet included and they even provide elephant rides and an elephant bath can be booked separately.
 To reach the spice garden Goa you just need to grab a taxi and the taxi driver ll be happy to take you there.

-Every visitor receives a homemade aromatic lemon grass ginger tea as welcoming drink before the tour starts.
-The Guides are quite friendly and they can answer basic questions around spices.
-It depends on the guide and his/hers experience in the spice field.
+Every visitor receives a homemade aromatic lemongrass ginger tea as welcoming drink before the tour starts.
+The Guides are quite friendly and they can answer basic questions about spices.
+It depends on the guide and his/her experience in the spice field.

 What some might find helpful in the spice garden Goa, is that there are special tours for certain languages.
 You can get Hindi, English and Russian language tours.
 Some might even provide different language tours, which I didn’t mention here,